jakobschulz/Canteen/README.md

 Version 6.0 will be the ability to see how many pieces of food have been sold

-Version 7.0 will be a total price of all the items in one order.

 =============================================================================

 # Working on my program